mytkymt/mytkymt/content/authors/admin/_index.md

 Yamato Miyatake is a master's student of [Sato laboratory](https://www.sens.sys.es.osaka-u.ac.jp/ "Sens Laboratory") at Osaka University.
 His research interests include AR/VR/MR, Human-Computer Interaction, and Haptics.

-He was a chrysanthemum and peregrine falcon scout of the scout association of Japan and received grants from Tobitate Japan Scholarship Program.

 He likes making and eating srilankan Rice & Curry, making coffee and tea, playing basketball, and thinking about something new.